diegovini/strategy-pattern/README.md

 You only need [Docker] installed to run this example.

 After installing [Docker], follow to the the root folder of the cloned project.
+#
-Then, run the following command to build the [docker] image
+Then, run the following command to build the [docker] image:

 ```sh
 docker build -t strategy-pattern .

 ```

-After the step above, run the following code to run the image as a container...
+After the step above, run the following code to run the image as a container:

 ```sh
 docker run strategy-pattern